 The combined Bachelor's/Master's Degree program offers four options:

-- Mathematical Sciences (BS) / Applied Mathematics (MS)
+- Mathematical Sciences (BA/BS) / Applied Mathematics (MS)

-- Mathematical Sciences (BS) / Applied Statistics (MS)
+- Mathematical Sciences (BA/BS) / Applied Statistics (MS)

-- Mathematical Sciences (BS) / Pure Mathematics (MS)
+- Mathematical Sciences (BA/BS) / Pure Mathematics (MS)

-- Mathematical Sciences (BS )/ Secondary Education Mathematical Sciences (MEd)
+- Mathematical Sciences (BA/BS )/ Secondary Education Mathematics (MEd)

 Students apply to one of these programs in spring of their junior year; interested students should meet with the Graduate Program Director of the program.
 Students accepted into this program take a maximum of twelve graduate credit hours as three courses in their senior year; these graduate courses apply toward both undergraduate and graduate Mathematical Sciences requirements.